kendryte/openocd-kendryte/README.md

 5. Download the latest [libusb releases](https://sourceforge.net/projects/libusb/), and copy `MinGW32\dll\libusb-1.0.dll` to the directory of `openocd.exe`.

-6. Download [Zadig](http://zadig.akeo.ie/) and convert the vendor drivers to WinUSB drivers for your JTAG.
+6. Download [Zadig](http://zadig.akeo.ie/) and convert the vendor drivers to WinUSB drivers for your JTAG device.